Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Conclusion

 \section{Conclusion}

 We investigated the robustness of different fairness criteria when an algorithm is trained on statistically biased data.
 We provided both analytical results and numerical experiments based on three real-world datasets (FICO, Adult, and German credit score).
 We find that different constraints exhibit different sensitivity to labeling biases and feature measurement errors.
-In particular, we identified fairness constraints that can remain robust against certain forms of statistical biases (e.g., Demographic Parity and Equality of Opportunity given labeling biases on the disadvantaged group), as well as instances in which the adoption of a fair algorithm can increase the firm's expected utility when training data is biased, providing additional motivation for adopting fair ML algorithms.
-Our findings present an additional guideline for choosing among existing fairness criteria when available datasets are biased.
+In particular, we identified fairness constraints that can remain robust against certain forms of statistical biases (e.g., Demographic Parity and Equality of Opportunity given labeling biases on the disadvantaged group), as well as instances in which the adoption of a fair algorithm can increase the firm's expected utility when training data is biased, providing additional motivation for adopting fair machine learning algorithms.
+Our findings present an additional guideline to go along with normative considerations, for choosing among existing fairness criteria when available datasets are biased.
+We provide additional discussion about other implications of our findings, limitations, and future directions, in Appendix~\ref{app:discussion}.